 There are more than one reasons depending on diagnose, required treatment, costs and others, these reasons include:

-- Costs of surgery – gallstone removal surgery abroad can often be found at a fraction of the price in the UK.
+- Costs of surgery – gallstone removal surgery abroad is starting from £800.

-- No waiting lists – NHS are having long waiting lists for gallstone surgery, but by travelling you can get treatment significantly sooner.
-And in some cases get refund for surgery abroad.
+- No waiting lists – the NHS is having long waiting lists for gallstone surgery, but by travelling you can get treatment significantly sooner.
+And in some cases get a refund for surgery abroad.

-Gallstone and gallbladder removal surgery can be covered by NHS and can be refunded, if surgery is done in a private clinic abroad.
-Treatment abroad could be alternative you can afford.
+Gallstone and gallbladder removal surgery is covered by the NHS and can be refunded.
+Treatment abroad could be an alternative you can afford.